ISA League Format

 Example

-A team's regular season is USSSA-sanctioned, but they enter a summer tournament run under ISA rules and have to re-verify their bat bag against the ISA certification list before the first game.
+A team's regular season is USSSA-sanctioned.
+But they enter a summer tournament run under ISA rules and have to re-verify their bat bag against the ISA certification list before the first game.

 Why it matters